pangpang20/gaussdb-python/docs/basic/from_pg2.rst

 Server-side binding
 -------------------

-Psycopg 3 sends the query and the parameters to the server separately, instead of merging them on the client side.
+gaussdb sends the query and the parameters to the server separately, instead of merging them on the client side.
 Server-side binding works for normal :sql:`SELECT` and data manipulation statements (:sql:`INSERT`, :sql:`UPDATE`, :sql:`DELETE`), but it doesn't work with many other statements.
 For instance,